pbishop16/ember-control-dashboard-engines-demo/README.md

 # ember-control-dashboard-engines-demo

-This is a demo application displaying the use of [ember-engines](http://ember-engines.com/)
+This is a demo application displaying the use of [ember-engines](http://ember-engines.com/).
+The parent Ember application serves as the main dashboard.
+Then there is a child engine which serves as the display for the selected color.
+Finally, the remaining engine provides controls to allow the changing of the displayed color.

 1. Requirements